-Horses love to roll in dirt, mud, and whatever else they can get into.
+Horses love to roll in the dirt, mud, and whatever else they can get into.
 Grooming should be a part of your daily care routine, as it allows you to check the horse for cuts and other injuries, and it's a wonderful way to spend time with your horse.
 Always groom your horse before you ride him, especially around the girth and saddle area.
 Dirt between the horse's skin and the tack can cause girth rubs and saddle sores.

-Horse Grooming Supplies
+Horse Grooming Supplies You'll Need

-The basic grooming kit includes the following:
+A basic grooming kit includes the following:

 - hoof pick